espegun/AWS/how_to_DynamoDB/README.md

 Queries are much faster and should be used when you know the item keys, scan should be used otherwise.
 For more details, see [here](https://dynobase.dev/dynamodb-scan-vs-query/).

 ## boto3 (DynamoDB with Python)
 See the attached example files for basic table initiatlization, adding, removing, modifying, delete and querying.
 It is all mostly taken for the excellent examples of [DynamoDB with Python](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/dynamodb.html).

+Official and practical example of setting up and deploying a [DynamoDB database with boto3](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TicTacToe.html).

 ## Useful links
 [AWS: What is DynamoDB?](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html)